 Laura Azandi, a PhD student at Cameroon’s University of Yaounde I, recently spent time at CBI’s Bouamir Research Station studying a particular species of orchid, Cyrtorchis letouzeyi.
-Watch the video to learn more about the research.

 Africa is home to about 10,000 species of orchids.
 There’s pearl-white Ancistrorhynchus recurvus, with flowers small enough to fit on a thumbnail.
 The blooms of Tridactyle bicaudata grow in a double row on a single stalk, canary-yellow petals arranged like an abstract design.
 Bulbophyllum schinzianum has spiky petals fringed with purple hair.